Skip to main content

 Pacific Northwest coastlines are peppered with these historic and essential stations, many of which have opened up to visitors seeking a taste of life on the edge.
 Some lighthouses and keeper’s quarters have been fully converted into vacation properties, offering the lighthouse mystique along with full-service comfort.
 Others invite you in to fully experience the lightkeeper’s life with programs that involve guests in carrying out basic station duties.

-Whether you’re looking for a fun night’s stay or a unique learning experience for the entire family, check out these seven unforgettable lighthouses along the Washington and Oregon coasts
+Whether you’re looking for a fun night’s stay or a unique learning experience for the entire family, check out these seven unforgettable lighthouses along the Washington and Oregon coasts.

 Point No Point Lighthouse, Hansville, Washington

 Sitting on the northeastern tip of the Kitsap Peninsula, about an hour by car from Seattle, the lighthouse at Point No Point was built in 1879 and is considered to be Puget Sound’s oldest lighthouse.
 Two on-site properties are available as vacation rentals.
 The Keeper’s Quarters, perfect for a family, presents a cozy home with a living and dining room, two bedrooms and a full kitchen.
-Also on the station property is keeper John Maggs’ Cottage, built by the first lighthouse keeper and his wife.
+Also on the station property is Keeper John Maggs’ House, built by the first lighthouse keeper and his wife.
 The cottage can house as many as four adults and a child.

 This station’s unique locale opens to nearly unbelievable panoramic views of the sound’s islands, Mount Baker, Mount Rainier and the Seattle skyline.
 The lighthouse also sits next to a nature preserve, so keep your eyes peeled for local wildlife, including bald eagles, waterfowl, other cool bird species, seals and more!